 - 1. Hold a current, valid un-revoked Standard License in Hawai'i or another state - 2.
-Hold Master's, Specialist or Doctoral degree that was not used to obtain the Standard License or hold a current valid National Board Certification in the license field - 3.
+Hold Master's, Specialist or Doctoral degree that was not used to obtain the Standard License or hold a current valid National Board Certification in the license field or be designated as a teacher leader by the Hawaii Department of Education, Hawaii Charter Schools or Hawaii Association of Independent Schools - 3.
 Satisfactory completion of 5 out of the last 8 years of full-time P-12 experience under the Standard License, either in Hawai'i or another state - 4.
 Professional Fitness clearance - 5.
-Pay fees
+Pay fee